michbur/gp-conference/content/_index.md

 # About

-The Genomics Platform@WUT was established on 11-05-2020 to integrate and promote the genomics-oriented community at Warsaw University of Science and Technology.
+The Genomics Platform@WUT was established on 11-05-2020 to integrate and promote the genomics-oriented community at Warsaw University of Technology.
 Coordinated by a Scientific Advisory Board headed by Dariusz Plewczyński (Laboratory of Bioinformatics and Computational Genomics), Genomics Platform@WUT consists of six research groups with diverse research areas:

 1. Dariusz Plewczyński (Laboratory of Bioinformatics and Computational Genomics).
 2. Robert Nowak (Artificial Intelligence Division).